mgotliboym/mgotliboym.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year mathematics graduate student at Michigan State University.
+I'm a fourth-year mathematics graduate student at Michigan State University.

+Research interests: Homotopy theory, equivariant stable homotopy theory, \\(\infty\\)-categories, and algebraic K-theory with a focus on trace methods.

+I'm also an avid sci-fi reader and hiker, nothing feeds my creativity like a day in the mountains.

 This page is a work in progress!
 <!-- TODO -->